g3w-suite/g3w-suite-documentation/projectsettings.md

 ### Themes (Views)

-The creation of **Themes** (combination of off / on layers and differentiated simbology styles) is managed at the WebGis service level.
+The creation of **Themes** (combination of off / on layers and differentiated symbology styles) is managed at the WebGis service level.

 A specific menu on the webgis will allow you to choose the Theme to be displayed.